CrowdMAC: Masked Crowd Density Completion for Robust Crowd Density Forecasting: Related Work

-Moreover, rather than randomly masking tokens in input images or videos, as commonly done in MAE or VideoMAE, recent custom masking approaches have been proposed for various inputs such as images~\cite{li2022NeurIPS}, videos~\cite{Sun2023CVPR}, 3D LiDAR point clouds~\cite{Min2023IV}, or sequential skeletons~\cite{Mao2023ICCV}.
+Various ablation experiments of MAE on various inputs have shown that the performance on downstream tasks depends on the masking strategy.
+Rather than randomly mask sampling in input images~\cite{He2022CVPR} or videos~\cite{Tong2022NEURIPS,Huang_2023_ICCV}, recent custom masking approaches have been proposed for various inputs such as images~\cite{li2022NeurIPS}, videos~\cite{Sun2023CVPR}, 3D LiDAR point clouds~\cite{Min2023IV}, or sequential skeletons~\cite{Mao2023ICCV}, trajectories~\cite{Chen_2023_ICCV}.
 These approaches non-uniformly sample tokens based on the \textit{informativeness} of each token.
 SemMAE~\cite{li2022NeurIPS} utilizes a masking approach based on semantically segmented parts of objects in images to obtain a powerful image representation.
-The informativeness-based masking strategy enhances the performance of downstream tasks, such as image recognition or video recognition.
-Inspired by these approaches, we propose a temporal-density-aware masking strategy to mask informative tokens in the input crowd density maps during training for the crowd density forecasting task.
+Traj-MAE~\cite{Chen_2023_ICCV} introduces a social-temporal masking approach, where social masking reconstructs each agent’s trajectory based on the trajectories of surrounding agents, and temporal masking focuses on reconstructing the randomly masked positions of agents.
+The informativeness-based masking strategy improves performance on downstream tasks such as image or video recognition.
+Building on these methods, we propose a temporal-density-aware masking strategy that masks informative tokens in the input crowd density maps during training, specifically for the crowd density forecasting task.